TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 4.2.6 =
+* Added: WP 3.0 Network Compatibility
+* Fixed: Problem with too many AJAX queries in a short period of time in Internet Explorer
+* Fixed: Paging in AJAX mode when showing one category at a time
+* Added: Ability to specify link image address when batch importing

 = 4.2.5 =
 * Added: New sorting order for links to be displayed in random order